 Mankiw, N. G. and W. Scarth (2014) Macroeconomics, Fifth Canadian Edition.
 New York: Worth.
-(Note: The same book will be used for ECON 302.
+(Note: The same book will be used for ECON 302 in the Winter 2019 semester.
 You CAN also use the 4th Canadian Edition.)

 Evaluation

 The course grade is based on two mid-terms and a final exam as follows: